Detecting and Characterizing Mg II absorption in DESI Survey Validation Quasar Spectra: Introduction

+The Dark Energy Spectroscopic Instrument (DESI) began its Main Survey of the sky in May 2021.
+The DESI survey represents a significant improvement over the SDSS in terms of both raw data observed as well as data quality \citep{DESII}.
+DESI is mounted on the 4-meter Mayall telescope, which constitutes a roughly 250\% increase in light collecting area compared to the 2.5-meter telescope utilized in the SDSS \citep{DESIII}.
+DESI is also $\sim$160\% more efficient at passing light from the telescope to its spectrographs \citep{DESIII}.

+Over its five-year mission, DESI will observe approximately three million quasars \citep{QSOTS}.
+These quasars, along with DESI's other target classes, will enable studies of baryon acoustic oscillations and redshift-space distortions with the goal of determining new constraints on dark energy density and other cosmological parameters \cite{DESII}.
+With these objectives in mind DESI quasars can be divided into two classes, those observed as direct tracers ($z < 2.15$) and those observed in order to detect the foreground \LyA forest ($z > 2.15$) \citep{SVPaper}.

+DESI uses a combination of three optical bands (\textit{g,r,z}) as well as \textit{WISE} \textit{W1} and \textit{W2} band infrared photometry to select quasars based upon their infrared excess.
+The main quasar selection, detailed in \citet{QSOTS}, results in a selection of more than 200 deg$^{-2}$ quasars in the magnitude range $16.5 < r < 23$.
+Of these, approximately 70\% are projected to be direct tracer quasars, with the remaining 30\% being \LyA forest quasars.

-DESI will observe a far higher number of quasars than any previous survey, and will also obtain spectra at a higher resolution than the SDSS.
-DESI will therefore have the capability to produce catalogs of absorbers that are significantly larger than for any prior campaign.
-This will, in turn, enable more precise analyses of clustering, of the properties of the CGM \citep{Siwei2023}, and of the evolution of metallicity than has ever previously been possible.
-Our goal in this paper is to begin to produce and characterize such a DESI absorber catalog, with an initial focus on \Mgii systems.
+DESI will have the capability to produce catalogs of absorbers that are significantly larger than those from any prior campaign.
+This will deepen our understanding of the innate distributions of \Mgii absorbers and their rest-frame equivalent widths, as well as enabling more precise analyses of galactic and CGM evolution \citep{Siwei2023}, structure formation \citep{PerezRafols} and relative metallicity evolution \citep{LanFukugita2017} than has previously been possible.

-This paper will be organized in the following way: In \S2 we will describe our techniques for detecting absorption systems, as well as our methods for determining the purity and completeness of the absorber sample.
-In \S3 we will present our results, including the redshift distribution of detected systems and their rest-frame equivalent widths.
-In \S4 we will discuss some possible applications of our absorber catalog --- in particular as a novel check on DESI pipeline redshifts and as a marker that can be used to locate other species in absorption.
+This paper is organized as follows.
+In Section 2, we will describe our techniques for detecting absorption systems, as well as our methods for determining the purity and completeness of the absorber sample.
+In Section 3, we will present our results, including the redshift distribution of detected systems and their rest-frame equivalent widths.
+In Section 4, we will discuss some possible applications of our absorber catalog --- in particular as a novel check on DESI pipeline redshifts and as a marker that can be used to locate other species in absorption.
 We present our conclusions in \S5.